Canada's Housing Boom Expected to Spark Rate Rise

 Canada's central bank, led by Gov. Stephen Poloz, is joining peers at the Federal Reserve, the Bank of England and the European Central Bank as they dial back on the extraordinary run of ultralow interest rates aimed at jump-starting the global economy in the aftermath of the recession of 2008-09.

+Canadian housing starts rose 9.1% to a seasonally adjusted annual rate of 212,695 units in June, Canada Mortgage and Housing Corp. said on Tuesday.

-Amid recent growth in GDP and robust job creation, Mr. Poloz has signaled he will remove stimulus this week, according to monetary policy analysts.
+Amid recent growth in gross domestic product and robust job creation, Mr. Poloz has signaled he will remove stimulus this week, monetary-policy analysts said.
 That is even though inflation -- at an annualized 1.3% rate in May -- remains well below the central bank's 2% target, and wage growth remains stubbornly low.

 Nine of the 10 primary dealers of Canadian government securities dealers surveyed by The Wall Street Journal predicted a Bank of Canada rate rise on Wednesday, from its near-record low of 0.5% to 0.75%.
 One firm, TD Securities, said it believed the central bank would hold off until October, arguing a rate rise now could hurt the Bank of Canada's reputation as an inflation-targeting bank.